-I tend to be a bit prim and proper so you don’t usually see posts on the topic of sex on Family Focus Blog and when Leon Scott Baxter of SafetyNetters.com wrote me to see if I’d be interested in a guest post on the subject, I said I could take a look at but I was very non-committal.
+I tend to be a bit prim and proper so you don’t usually see posts on the topic of sex on Family Focus Blog and when Leon Scott Baxter of SafetyNetters.com wrote me to see if I’d be interested in a guest post on the importance of sex in marriage, I said I could take a look at but I was very non-committal.
 When I read his post, it was just the right mix of funny but true so I had to share it with you.
 Marriage is probably the most important relationship of our lives and it sure is important to tend to it and help the relationship stay strong.
 So here it folks- 4 Ways Sex With Your Partner Can Help You Be A Better Parent- Really!

 by Leon Scott Baxter

 It was early that Saturday morning.
 I was four and wanted to watch cartoons.
 I opened the door to my parents’ bedroom to ask if I could.
 “Get out of here!”
 “What are you doing?!”
 “Don’t you know you should knock first?”

 I scurried back out the door, closing it behind me.
 Hmmm, that was weird.
 I’d opened that door dozens of Saturday mornings in the past only to be met with a bleary-eyed, “Yes, you can watch Scooby-Doo.”
 What had gotten their panties in a bunch this time?

 Now, I didn’t do it purposely, but because of their strange response to my door-opening, my preschool brain couldn’t help but store this memory for future observation, when I could figure out what was so different about this instance.
 I would one day regret this.

 It was lunchtime.
 I was on the grade school playground with my two friends discussing “doing it”.
 I pretended I already knew it all, but deep inside I was retaining every bit of information I was hearing… “Then, when the guy puts it in,” Michael was explaining, “he pees.”